Dizzy Gillespie: Afro-Cuban jazz

 In the late 1940s, Gillespie was involved in the movement called Afro-Cuban music, bringing Afro-Latin American music and elements to greater prominence in jazz and even pop music, particularly salsa.
 Afro-Cuban jazz is based on traditional Afro-Cuban rhythms.
-Gillespie was introduced to Chano Pozo in 1947 by Mario Bauza, a Latin jazz trumpet player.
-Chano Pozo became Gillespie's conga drummer for his band.
-Gillespie also worked with Mario Bauza in New York jazz clubs on 52nd Street and several famous dance clubs such as the Palladium and the Apollo Theater in Harlem.
-They played together in the Chick Webb band and Cab Calloway's band, where Gillespie and Bauza became lifelong friends.
+Gillespie was introduced to Chano Pozo in 1947 by Mario Bauzá, a Latin jazz trumpeter.
+Pozo became Gillespie's conga drummer for his band.
+Gillespie also worked with Bauzá in New York jazz clubs on 52nd Street and several famous dance clubs such as the Palladium and the Apollo Theater in Harlem.
+They played together in the Chick Webb band and the Cab Calloway band, where Gillespie and Bauza became lifelong friends.
 Gillespie helped develop and mature the Afro-Cuban jazz style.
 Afro-Cuban jazz was considered bebop-oriented, and some musicians classified it as a modern style.
 Afro-Cuban jazz was successful because it never decreased in popularity and it always attracted people to dance.

-Gillespie's most famous contributions to Afro-Cuban music are "Manteca" and "Tin Tin Deo" (both co-written with Chano Pozo); he was responsible for commissioning George Russell's "Cubano Be, Cubano Bop", which featured Pozo.
+Gillespie's most famous contributions to Afro-Cuban music are the songs "Manteca" and "Tin Tin Deo" (both co-written with Chano Pozo); he was responsible for commissioning George Russell's "Cubano Be, Cubano Bop", which featured Pozo.
 In 1977, Gillespie met Arturo Sandoval during a jazz cruise to Havana.
-Sandoval toured with Gillespie and defected in Rome in 1990 while touring with Gillespie and the United Nation Orchestra.
+Sandoval toured with Gillespie and defected in Rome in 1990 while touring with Gillespie and the United Nations Orchestra.